Iridium Communications Network

 Does the Iridium Network Cover the Entire Planet?

 With a constellation consisting of 66 low-earth orbiting (LEO) satellites, cross-linked to operate as a fully meshed network, several overlapping satellites ensure coverage over the entire globe.

 With Iridium there are no coverage gaps and an independent study found that Iridium satellite phone call quality and call completion rates are superior to its competition.
-This is one of the reasons that the US Military uses Iridium.
+This is one of the reasons that the US Military uses Iridium communications network.